 Does it ever feel like the programs and applications put in place to increase productivity, reduce risk, and control costs evolve and change faster than adoption strategies can occur within your company?
-In fact, it may even be that productivity decreases, causing costs and risks to increase; the exact opposite of what you are trying to accomplish!
+In fact, it may even be that productivity decreases, causing costs and risks to increase; the exact opposite of what you are trying to accomplish.
 One way to avoid this situation is to apply forward-looking cloud security strategies around adoption and implementation at your organization.

 Evolving Business Environment

 Here is a scenario that may sound familiar.
-Like many organizations, you are in the process of migrating to cloud-based services, such as Office 365 Exchange Online (Microsoft’s cloud-hosted email platform).
+Like many organizations, you are in the process of migrating to a cloud-based service, such as Office 365 Exchange Online (Microsoft’s cloud-hosted email platform).
 Your organization may have security requirements for Exchange Online that include cloud security measures like multi-factor authentication (MFA) and data loss prevention (DLP).
 With a migration of this importance, chances are good you have a costly capital project in place to gather requirements, implement changes for the cloud security platform, and enable MFA and DLP, among other security needs.

 Fast forward 6-8 months, and you now are notified that your application provider for time and billing (or supply chain, etc.) ERP is moving to a software-as-a-service (SaaS) platform.
 Once again, you will need another costly capital project (likely not in the budget).
 What's more, users will now be required to remember two different passwords on two separate MFA platforms, creating a poor experience and productivity challenges.